The 2020 US Decennial Census is more private than you (might) think: Technical proofs and details

 \subsection{Useful facts for discrete Gaussian distributions}

-In this section, we introduce several useful facts about discrete Gaussian distributions, including the sub-Gaussian tail bound and properties of the characteristic functions.
-Proofs for these results are deferred to Section \ref{proof:useful_facts}.
+In this section, we introduce several useful facts about discrete Gaussian distributions, including the sub-Gaussian tail bound and properties of the characteristic functions. {These properties will be used to derive the privacy profile for the composition of discrete Gaussian mechanisms in Sections \ref{sec:fDP-DGM}, \ref{sec:approx}, \ref{sec:residual}, and \ref{sec:inid-overall}.} Proofs for these results are deferred to Section \ref{proof:useful_facts}.

 \paragraph{Sub-Gaussian properties of discrete Gaussian distributions.}

 Let $X_i \sim\overset{\text{i.i.d.}}{} \mathcal{N}_{\ZZ}(0,\sigma^2)$ and define $S_n = \frac{1}{B_n}\sum_{i=1}^n X_i,$ where $B_n = \sqrt{n}\sigma$.
 According to Corollary 17 in \cite{Canonne2020discrete}, $X_i$ is sub-Gaussian with variance proxy $\sigma^2.$ Therefore, $S_n$ is the sum of $n$ i.i.d.\ sub-Gaussian random variables, each with a variance proxy of $\sigma^2$, and is thus sub-Gaussian with variance proxy $n\sigma^2$.
 Specifically, it holds